gaetan144hz/Cowards_Of_Kelbellum/README.md

 A Unity Game Project made by some pretty smart, funny and definitely not sleep-depraved students.
 This is its Development Git.

-Custom URP Shaders for :
+With custom URP shaders for :
 - Objects
 - Water
 - Fire